 If you then select "pressed()" under "BaseButton" and click the "Connect..." button in the bottom right, you'll open up the connection creation dialogue.

 The top-left section displays a list of your scene’s nodes with the emitting node’s name highlighted in red.
 Select the “Panel” node here.
-When you select a node, the NodePath at the bottom will automatically update to point a relative path from the emitting node to the selected node.
+When you select a node, the NodePath at the bottom will automatically update to point to a relative path from the emitting node to the selected node.